ArminJo/ServoEasing/README.md

 Non blocking behavior can always be achieved manually by calling update() in a loop - see last movement in [Simple example](https://github.com/ArminJo/ServoEasing/blob/master/examples/Simple/Simple.ino).

 # Revision History
+### Version 1.4.1
+- Improved documentation and definitions for continuous rotating servo.
+Thanks to Eebel!
+- Improved support and documentation for generating Arduino Serial Plotter output.
+- Support of STM32F1 / BluePill boards.

 ### Version 1.4.0
 - setTrim has additional parameter 'doWrite' which is default 'false' in contrast to older versions, where a write was always performed.
 - **New attach**( aPin,  aMicrosecondsForServoLowDegree,  aMicrosecondsForServoHighDegree,  aServoLowDegree,  aServoHighDegree) function for arbitrary mapping of servo degree to servo pulse width.